Ispire Technology (NASDAQ:ISPR) Trading Up 4.2%

-Ispire Technology Inc. (NASDAQ:ISPR – Get Free Report) was up 4.2% during trading on Tuesday .
-The stock traded as high as $9.50 and last traded at $9.36.
-Approximately 16,700 shares traded hands during mid-day trading, a decline of 71% from the average daily volume of 58,119 shares.
+Ispire Technology Inc. (NASDAQ:ISPR – Get Free Report)’s stock price traded up 4.2% on Tuesday .
+The company traded as high as $9.50 and last traded at $9.36.
+16,700 shares traded hands during mid-day trading, a decline of 71% from the average session volume of 58,119 shares.
 The stock had previously closed at $8.98.

 Institutional Trading of Ispire Technology

-Several institutional investors and hedge funds have recently added to or reduced their stakes in ISPR.
-Barclays PLC bought a new stake in Ispire Technology during the 2nd quarter valued at approximately $29,000.
-State Street Corp bought a new stake in Ispire Technology during the 2nd quarter valued at approximately $119,000.
-Northern Trust Corp bought a new stake in Ispire Technology during the 2nd quarter valued at approximately $174,000.
-BlackRock Inc. bought a new stake in Ispire Technology in the 2nd quarter worth approximately $198,000.
-Finally, Geode Capital Management LLC bought a new stake in Ispire Technology in the 2nd quarter worth approximately $256,000.
-Institutional investors own 2.07% of the company’s stock.
+A number of institutional investors have recently modified their holdings of the company.
+Barclays PLC bought a new stake in shares of Ispire Technology in the 2nd quarter valued at about $29,000.
+State Street Corp bought a new stake in shares of Ispire Technology in the 2nd quarter valued at about $119,000.
+Northern Trust Corp bought a new stake in shares of Ispire Technology in the 2nd quarter valued at about $174,000.
+BlackRock Inc. bought a new stake in shares of Ispire Technology in the 2nd quarter valued at about $198,000.
+Finally, Geode Capital Management LLC bought a new stake in shares of Ispire Technology in the 2nd quarter valued at about $256,000.
+2.07% of the stock is currently owned by institutional investors.

 Ispire Technology Inc researches, develops, designs, commercializes, sales, markets, and distributes e-cigarettes and cannabis vaping products worldwide.
 The company was founded in 2019 and is based in Los Angeles, California.
 Ispire Technology Inc operates as a subsidiary of Pride Worldwide Investment Limited.